MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

 ### The Windows Admin Center extension failed to install

 1. Double-check to make sure that the cluster meets the [requirements](#requirements).
-1. Make sure that outbound traffic to Windows Admin Center is allowed on each node of your cluster
+1. Make sure that outbound traffic to Windows Admin Center is allowed on each node of your cluster.
     1. Test connectivity by running the following command using PowerShell inside of your virtual machine:

         ```powershell